 The goal of mitigation is to reward good drivers by reducing the fine for an occasional infraction.
 By mitigating you are admitting to the infraction.
 Click on the Mitigation Guidelines link to see if you qualify and which infractions may be reduced.
 You can mitigate the infraction several ways:

-Letter: Send a letter to Judge Van de Veer at the above address explaining the circumstances surrounding the infraction and asking for a reduction.
-You must also have checked the “mitigation” box on your infraction and sent it into the District Court.
-Infractions that require physical submission of documents (such as no insurance, disabled placard) can be mitigated by mail by including proof of compliance along with your letter.
+Letter: Send a letter to Judge Robin R McCroskey along with a copy of your citation explaining the circumstances surrounding the infraction and asking for a reduction.
+Infractions that require physical submission of documents (such as no insurance) can be mitigated by mail by including proof of compliance along with your letter.

 For further information on how to mitigate call 509-447-4110 or 1-800-359-1506.

 3. Defer the infraction

 If you receive a moving or a non-moving traffic infraction, you may be eligible to have the infraction deferred.
 Here is how it works.
 You pay a $175.00 non-refundable administrative fee.
 A finding on the infraction is then deferred for 6-12 months.
 If you do not receive another moving or non-moving infraction within the 6-12 months, the deferred infraction is dismissed and does not become a committed on your driving record.
 Unfortunately, if you receive another moving or non-moving infraction within the 6-12 months, the infraction becomes a committed on your driving record.
 To apply for a deferred finding, you must meet the following criteria:

 - You must have a valid Driver’s License and no FTAs.
 (Failures To Appear)

 - You must respond to your traffic ticket within 15 days of the violation.

 - You have not received a Deferral or Deferred Finding in the past 7 years from a court in the State of Washington.

 - You do not possess a Commercial Driver’s License.